sergueik/springboot_study/basic-perl-cgi/README.md

 </body>
 </html>
 ```
- need to run in the browser to see
+one needs to run in the browser to see

 ![Example](https://github.com/sergueik/springboot_study/blob/master/basic-perl-cgi/screenshots/capture.png)